replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on April 8, 2024

 ### New Features {#new-features-1-0-0-beta-17}
-* Adds a new [`POST /app/instance-tags`](/reference/replicated-sdk-apis#post-appinstance-tags) endpoint that allows an application to programmatically send instance tags to the Vendor Portal.
+* Adds a new [`POST /app/instance-tags`](/reference/replicated-sdk-apis#post-appinstance-tags) endpoint that allows an application to programmatically send instance tags to the vendor portal.

 ## 1.0.0-beta.16